yoojeenwoo/EE209AS/README.md

 # EE209AS

+## Abstract
+As the Internet of Things (IoT) industry continues to grow, security systems need to develop to ensure that manufacturers can easily and reliably issue security updates to their devices.

 ## Problem
 * Traditional smart home IoT systems are reliant on a centralized cloud, a single point of failure
 * Traditional smart home IoT systems requires trust in the cloud